MONTHLY UPDATE: December

 Lost and Found Items

 Thank you for labelling your child’s hats, mitts, shoes, boots, crayon boxes, coats, sweaters, etc. It is much easier to make sure that lost items are returned to the owner when they are labeled.
 Please check Lost and Found by the Music Room.
-All items left after December 20th will be donated to a local charity.
+All items left after December 22nd will be donated.

 Parent Involvement In Decisions About Their Child's Education